 You’ve probably heard of Nielsen before.
 They’re the market research company that assigns ratings to TV shows to determine just how popular a show is.

 Nielsen pays its users for sharing this data with them and they are always looking for new people to bring on board.

-All you need to do is download their app, and you’ll get paid to watch your favorite shows.
+All you need to do is download their app and they will pay you $50 per year.
 Nielsen will keep track of what you watch.
 It’s non-invasive and runs quietly in the background.